 Void Linux is developed entirely by volunteers cooperating on GitHub.
 It was created in 2008 by Juan Romero Pardines, a former developer of NetBSD.

 There is one particular feature that sets Void apart from other distributions and that is its speed and responsiveness.
 It’s faster than anything else.
-Certainly everything from the boot process to starting applications is lightening quick.
+Certainly, everything from the boot process to starting applications is lightning quick.
 Void is also rock solid and unusually light on system resources.

 Regarding the multimedia support, however, you’ll need to activate the non-free repository as Void consists only of free software.

 Void Linux offers its users with clear documentation in the form of a Wiki, which although not extensive by any means, is just enough to help users get started successfully.
 However, we strongly recommend checking out the documentation available on the Void wiki as it will set you up with a working system in no time.

 Void is a notable exception to the majority of Linux distributions because it uses runit as its init system instead of the more common systemd used by other distributions.
 This is unique feature of Void, that make it more BSD-like, are its init system and design philosophy.